 The demand for humidity sensors with higher accuracies, higher repeatability and long-term stability is growing.
 Wireless humidity sensors are on the rise for monitoring humidity in greenhouses, industrial applications and even in the residential sector.

-For more latest projects about this type of sensor please check out this link Arduino Based Sensor Projects
+For more latest projects about this type of sensor please check out this link Arduino-Based Humidity Sensor Projects